AIS-SNU/Low_Latency_OPT_Inference_/README.md

 ```

 #### Balanced OPT Performance(when weight initialization percent and computation percent are different)
 We observed that we did not achieve the desired performance when weight initialization percent and computation percent differed.
-The reason for this was identified as the different computation percent, which resulted in longer times for allocating new VRAM and DRAM spaces to GPU and CPU during the load_weight and load_cache stages.
-This slower allocation process led to performance slower than expected.

-Therefore, it appears that if we perform the allocation of these spaces during the initialization stage instead, we may achieve the desired performance.
+The reason as

 Config for benchmark is [Config](https://github.com/fmlini251/FlexGen/blob/main/docs/balanced_opt_benchmark_config.txt)